owanturist/react-hook-window/README.md

 scrollTo: (px: number) => void
 ```

 A function to scroll a windowed list to a position in pixels.
-It affect either `scrollTop` or `scrollLeft` for vertical or horizontal [layouts][todo] respectively.
+It affects either `scrollTop` or `scrollLeft` for vertical or horizontal [layouts][todo], respectively.

 ### `UseWindowedListResult.scrollToItem`